Titan-Nexus/SmartRetailDB/README.md

 ### Prerequisites

 Ensure you have the following installed on your system:
-- Python 3.x / PHP
+- Python 3.x
-- MySQL / PostgreSQL
+- MySQL
 - Node.js (for front-end, if using React)
-- Django (if using Python)
+- Django

 ### Clone the Repository